nishanttotla/hugo-blog-skeleton/content/blog/on-being-tourist-in-india.md

 poor traffic, general disorder, and a host of other problems that might affect any developing country.
 Typical NRI behavior, I know.

 This trip was so different though!
-Although it was my first proper long vacation in over four years, that doesn't explain everything.
+It was my first proper long vacation in over four years, although that doesn't explain everything.
 Over the last two years, my life in the US hasn't exactly been a smooth ride, and I've felt increasing loneliness, conflated with other personal struggles, including those with healthcare and bureaucracy.
 All of that has surely dulled the sheen that